galawaydude/data-place/000 index/Memory Management.md

 6.  **Linker:** Combines multiple object modules (and libraries) into a single **executable file**.
 It resolves external symbol references and performs relocation.
 7.  **Loader:** Loads the executable file into main memory, assigning actual physical addresses, so the CPU can execute it.

+An object code file (or object module) is not just raw machine instructions.
+It's structured with various sections to facilitate linking and loading:

+*   **Header:** Contains basic information about the module, such as its size, creation date, and entry points.
+*   **Text Segment (Code Segment):** Contains the actual machine instructions (the executable code) for the module.
+*   **Data Segment:** Contains initialized global and static variables.
+*   **Relocation Info (Relocation Table):** This is crucial.
+It lists all the instructions and data locations within the module that depend on absolute memory addresses.
+These addresses need to be adjusted (relocated) when the module is loaded into memory.
+    *   **Absolute Address:** A fixed, precise memory location (e.g., `0x12345678`).
+    *   **Relocatable Address:** An address specified relative to the start of the module or another base address.
+This address will change when the module is loaded.
+    *   **Relocation:** The process of converting relocatable addresses into absolute addresses once the program's load-time memory location is known.
+*   **Symbol Table:** Contains information about the symbols (functions and global variables) defined *within* this object module and symbols that are *referenced externally* by this module but defined elsewhere.
+    *   Example: `min()`, `printf()`, `scanf()` functions with their addresses (which might be placeholders initially, or offsets).
+    *   **Resolution:** The process of finding the actual memory addresses for these external symbols.
+This is done by the **linker**.
+*   **Debugging Info:** Optional information used by debuggers, such as mappings from machine code back to source code lines, variable names, etc.

+####